krypt-lynx/LocalizableStringsTools/README.md

 # LocalizableStringsTools
-A messy attempt at reinventhing the wheel
+A messy and unfinished attempt at reinventhing the wheel